Dr. Ann Burnette

 About Dr. Burnette

-Dr. Burnette is an Associate Professor who teaches graduate and undergraduate classes in Political Communication, American Speeches, and Rhetorical Criticism.
+Dr. Burnette is a Professor of Communication Studies and Regents' Teaching Professor who teaches graduate and undergraduate classes in Political Communication, American Speeches, and Rhetorical Criticism.
 In 2016 the Southern States Communication Association presented her the John I. Sisco Excellence in Teaching Award.
 She is also the recipient of the 2015 Texas State University Presidential Award of Excellence.
 Dr. Burnette also has received the Texas State University Alumni Teaching Award of Honor.
 In addition, she has won the Presidential Distinction Award in Teaching, the College Achievement Award in Teaching, and the department’s Golden Apple Awards for undergraduate and graduate teaching.
 In addition, Texas State University’s Associated Student Government has also named her a Bobcat Hero.

 Dr. Burnette’s research interests include political campaign rhetoric, the construction of gender in public discourse, historical political debates, and freedom of speech issues.
 She received the 2014 Southern States Communication Association James Madison Prize for Outstanding Research in First Amendment Studies for her article co-authored with Dr. Rebekah Fox, “Reframing Corporations as Individuals: The ‘Persuasive Marvels’ Unleashed by the Citizens United Ruling,” which appeared in First Amendment Studies.
 Dr. Burnette’s essay with Wayne Kraemer, “Communicating a Rationale for War: George W. Bush and the Rhetoric of Imperial Righteousness,” is included with the research of historians and political scientists in The George W. Bush Presidency.
 She has also published book chapters and articles in international and national publications such as the Journal of Argumentation in Context, and the Journal of Contemporary Rhetoric.